 Call us now or schedule a free consultation, and Attorney Mehdi Essmidi will contact you personally to discuss your case.

-Embezzlement is a complex charge that requires a nuanced defense strategy.
+Embezzlement is a complex investigation.
 However, charges don’t mean a conviction, and our New York embezzlement attorneys stand ready to provide experienced legal representation.

 Embezzlement, often charged under grand larceny as defined in the New York penal code, is a white-collar crime involving taking or misappropriating funds or assets entrusted to you.